turtl/fdroid/README.md

-This is an auto-generated repo, kept updated by the [turtl/mobile](https://github.com/turtl/mobile)'s build system.
+This is an auto-generated repo.